USEPA/MCSimMod/README.md

 As a prerequisite for installation on a Windows operating system, be sure to install [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 RTools includes utilities that compile C source code for use in R. Installation of RTools is not required when using `MCSimMod` on a Unix operating system.

-To install the latest stable version from [CRAN](https://cran.r-project.org/web/packages/MCSimMod/), use the command:
+To install the latest stable version of `MCSimMod` from [CRAN](https://cran.r-project.org/web/packages/MCSimMod/), use the command:

 ```R
 install.packages("MCSimMod")